 Bali is divided into two big parts; south Bali and North Bali which bounded by mountains that stretch in the middle of the island from west to east end.
 South Bali is the center of Bali tourism as well as the capital of the province is in this section.
 There are some differences in the arts, culture and ceremonies but basically Balinese Hindu is the same in both parts.
 Most of the infrastructure dedicated to the tourism are in South Bali such as accommodations, arts and cultural performances as well as tourism activities.
 Bali land is very fertile and suitable for agriculture, stunning views of the rice terraces could be found in several places as in Sidemen, Cekingan and Jatiluwih.

-Balinese culture, universally is Balinese Hindu culture, but there are other cultures on this island as well, especially circulating around Buddhism and Islam.
+Bali Traditional Culture, universally is Balinese Hindu culture, but there are other cultures on this island as well, especially circulating around Buddhism and Islam.
 With the majority of Balinese Hindu culture they coexist peacefully.
 There are no colorful ceremonies but they offer exciting activities once a year such as the Lebaran feast and Chinese New Year.
 Native Balinese known as the Bali Aga, has its own community and embrace a very different form of the Hindu from the population in general.
 Bali Aga does not recognize caste and they do not cremate the bodies of their dead.

 Bali is famous because every aspect of the community’s life dominated by the arts, unique gamelan, dance, mystical story performances and even in ceremonies.
 Bali has its own rules in their architecture that have high artistic value as well.
 For those who have sufficient economic capability, the deceased family members will be cremated, which involves all ‘Banjar adat’ by means of ‘wadah’ or ‘bade’ (cremation tower) with beautiful and unique decorations.